KnowThePepper

 The name 'Congo' is believed to reflect African cultural influence on Trinidadian food, though the exact lineage of this cultivar is not thoroughly documented in academic literature.
 What is documented is its presence in traditional Trinidadian pepper sauces and its relationship to the broader C. chinense varieties that have been cultivated across the Caribbean for centuries.

-Interest in the Congo Trinidad grew significantly during the early 2010s as the super-hot pepper community expanded beyond the Habanero and Ghost Pepper into rarer Trinidadian varieties.
+Interest in the Congo Trinidad grew significantly during the early 2010s as the extra-hot pepper community expanded beyond the Habanero and Ghost Pepper into rarer Trinidadian varieties.

 How Hot is Congo Trinidad?
 Heat Level & Flavor